547 Policy: Student Dress and Appearance

 4. Any apparel or footwear that could damage school property.

-5. Hats as defined in this policy are not allowed to be worn during the school day.
-Any headgear and/or hair accessories must not block the face; and/or create a barrier to the student’s ability to hear and/or engage in learning.
+5. Any headgear and/or hair accessories that create a barrier to the student’s ability to hear and/or engage in learning.

 Legal References: